 Spread half of the jam onto the first layer, then cover it uniformly with half of the walnut-sugar mixture.

 Roll out the second piece of dough and fit into the pan.

 Now comes the remaining jam, then the walnut filling.

 Roll out the last layer and transfer into the pan.
 Prick the dough all over with a fork.

 Let the dough rise for an hour.

-Bake the cake for approx. 40-45 minutes until the top gets golden brown.
+Bake the cake for 30-35 minutes or until the top is golden brown.

 Let it cool in the pan.

-Wait until the chocolate sets, then you can cut into small pieces using a sharp knife dipped into hot water.
+Wait until the chocolate sets, then you can cut the cake into small pieces using a sharp knife dipped into hot water.